-Dahi vada is also popularly known as Dahi bhalla in North India.
+Dahi Vada is also popularly known as Dahi Bhalla in North India.
 Towards the South, a variant of this is known as thayir vadai in Tamil, perugu vadalu in Telugu and mosaru vade in Kannada.

-Dahi vada are soft lentil fritters soaked in creamy yogurt.
-Dahi means yogurt and vada are deep fried fritters.
-These melt-in-the-mouth snack is topped with tamarind chutney and green chutney.
+Dahi Vada are soft lentil fritters soaked in creamy yogurt.
+Dahi is a Hindi word that means yogurt and Vada are deep fried fritters.
+These melt-in-the-mouth snack is topped with Tamarind chutney and Green chutney or Coriander Chutney.
+Lastly garnished with ground spices like cumin powder, red chilli powder and chaat masala.

 It is served as a snack or as side in a meal.
 Most homes make this during special occasions like celebrations, parties & festivals like Diwali, holi and Navratri.

-Dahi vada Vs Dahi bhalla
+Dahi Vada Vs Dahi Bhalla

 The South Indian thayir vada, perugu vadalu or mosaru vada is tempered with curry leaves, green chilies, mustard and hing.
-What makes dahi vada or dahi bhalla distinct and unique is the sweet, tangy and hot chutneys toppings.
+What makes dahi vada or dahi bhalla distinct and unique is the sweet, tangy and hot chutney toppings.

 Making dahi vada is quite easy, except there is a bit of preparation work.
 Here are the brief steps of making the entire dish:

-- Making sweet tamarind chutney
+- Make sweet tamarind chutney

-- Making green chutney
+- Make green chutney

-- Assembling dahi vada
+- Assemble dahi vada

 You can very well complete the first 3 steps the previous day so most of the preparation is done ahead.
 The last 2 steps can be followed on the day you plan to serve.